-Hello and welcome.
-I am Mike Thornley, a Manchester based LAMP stack Developer, currently working in #EdTech and living in Bury, Greater Manchester.
+and welcome.
+I am Mike Thornley, a Manchester based LAMP stack Developer, previously working in #EdTech and living in Bury, Greater Manchester.
 I have had several iterations of my website over the years but now prefer this much simpler, cleaner look and feel.

 I have a few years of development experience under my belt working mostly with the LAMP stack of technologies.
-My experience has consisted of a well established motor factor and some experience within the shipping and freight industry, but the last couple of years I have spent time working in the public sector on a variety of projects - mainly these days, involving Machine Learning.
-I have written different applications for differing sectors and this diversness has enabled me to truly hone my skills to maximise on getting to know customer requirements better as they have varied so greatly.
+My experience has consisted of a well established motor factor and some experience within the shipping and freight industry, but the last couple of years I have spent time working in the public sector on a variety of projects - some of which have involved Machine Learning.
+I have written different applications for differing sectors and this diversness has enabled me to truly hone my skills to maximise on getting to know customer requirements better as they have varied so greatly between roles.

-Right now, I am enjoying the next stage of my career working in #EdTech.
-My main focus is currently still PHP development, but now this involves utilising Machine Learning in order to create and extend the usual development approach and sees me creating tailored, yet intelligent, educational applications with contextualised data.
-The applications I am involved with currently augment other roles within my organisation and assist staff members to work smarter, enabling them to access information quickly and in a more intelligent manner.
+As my last role involved #EdTech, the team I worked within explored the possible use of machine learning within current and new PHP applications, these were mostly behaviour management related.
+My main focus was PHP development, but did on ocassion involve utilising the Watson API in order to create and extend the usual development approach and saw me involved with creating tailored, yet intelligent, educational applications maximising intelligently sourced data.
+Applications as a result could be written yielding contexualised results and augmented other roles within my organisation.
+This assisted staff members to work smarter, enabling them to access relevant information quickly and in a more intelligent manner from the organisations datasets.

-I am fairly adept in grasping new technologies, which I enjoy.
-I'm also a good communicator with proven interpersonal skills and have a natural ability to convey technical concepts to an often, non technical audience.
-As a result this enables me to obtain the best project requirements from stakeholders in order to meet expectations.
+I am fairly adept in grasping new technologies, which I love and I am currenting focusing my efforts on learning the PHP Laravel framework.
+I'm also a good communicator with proven interpersonal skills and have a natural ability to convey technical concepts to an often, non technical and multi-discplinary audience.
+As a result this has enabled me to obtain the best project requirements from stakeholders in order to meet expectations.

 CSS3 & Bootstrap